drbean/edit/tsailin/2019APBR_english_proofing.md

 Variables compilation
 ---------------------

-On the compilation of variables, it compilated separately from TIS2 and TIS3.
-All variables in the studies are nominal or dummy variables.
-For the engagement of innovation practices, we compile *Product Innovation* and *Process Innovation*, which concerns these firms have engaged in new product development and reinventing the manufacturing process.
-On the marketing innovation, we gather *Product Design*, *Channel Distribution*, and *Marketing Promotion* to the inquiry that the firms have engaged in the changes of marketing strategies on product design, marketing channels, and promotion in the market for selling the products to the customers.
-On the organizational innovation, we compile two variables for the internal changes of the firms, *Authority Realignment* and *Organization Restructuring*, which investigate the revisions on the managerial authority and organizational structure of the firms.
-Besides, we also compile a variable, *Outsourcing Re-assignment*, which examines the change of the firms on the external outsourcing relationship with the suppliers and the customers.
+In the compilation of variables, values are assigned to variables separately in TIS2 and TIS3.
+All variables in the study are nominal or dummy variables.
+For engagement in innovation (innovation practices), we compile *Product Innovation* and *Process Innovation* variables, measures of whether a firm engaged in new product development and in reworking of the manufacturing process.
+To measure marketing innovation, we assigned to *Product Design*, *Channel Distribution*, and *Marketing Promotion* variables, depending on whether a firm engaged in changes to its marketing strategies for product design, for marketing channels, and for promotion in the market selling its products to its customers.
+For organizational innovation, we compile two variables to measure internal changes in a firm, *Authority Realignment* and *Organization Restructuring*, assessing the extent to which revision of managerial authority and organizational structure of the firm took places.
+In addition, we also compile a variable, *Outsourcing Re-assignment*, which examines changes in a firm's external outsourcing relationship with its suppliers and customers.

 For the business models of contract manufacturing, we compile a sole model to the firms by *OEM*, *ODM*, and *OBM*.
 On the transition of the